Dialogue Concerning the Two Chief World Systems: Day three

 Salviati starts by dismissing the arguments of a book against the novas he has been reading overnight.
 Unlike comets, these were stationary and their lack of parallax easily checked and thus could not have been in the sublunary sphere.
 Simplicio now gives the greatest argument against the annual motion of the Earth that if it moves then it can no longer be the center of the zodiac, the world.
 Aristotle gives proofs that the universe is finite bounded and spherical.
 Salviati points out that these disappear if he denies him the assumption that it is movable, but allows the assumption initially in order not to multiply disputes.

-He points out that if anything is the centre, it must be the Sun not the Earth, because all the planets are closer or further away from the Earth at different times, Venus and Mars up to eight times.
+Salviati points out that if anything is the center, it must be the Sun not the Earth, because all the planets are closer or further away from the Earth at different times, Venus and Mars up to eight times.
 He encourages Simplicio to make a plan of the planets, starting with Venus and Mercury which are easily seen to rotate about the Sun.
 Mars must also go about the Sun (as well as the Earth) since it is never seen horned, unlike Venus now seen through the telescope; similarly with Jupiter and Saturn.
 Earth, which is between Mars with a period of two years and Venus with nine months, has a period of a year which may more elegantly be attributed to motion than a state of rest.

 Sagredo brings up two other common objections.
 If the Earth rotated, the mountains would soon be in a position that one would have to descend them rather than ascend.
 Secondly, the motion would be so rapid that someone at the bottom of a well would have only a brief instance to glimpse a star as it traversed.
-Simplicio can see that the first is no different from travelling over the globe, as any who have circumnavigated but though he realises the second is the same as if the heavens were rotating, he still does not understand it.
+Simplicio can see that the first is no different from travelling over the globe, as any who have circumnavigated but though he realizes the second is the same as if the heavens were rotating, he still does not understand it.
 Salviati says the first is no different from those who deny the antipodes.
 For the second, he encourages Simplicio to decide what fraction of the sky can be seen from down the well.

 Salviati brings up another problem, which is that Mars and Venus are not as variable as the theory would suggest.
 He explains that the size of a star to the human eye is affected by the brightness and the sizes are not real.
 This is resolved by use of the telescope which also shows the crescent shape of Venus.
 A further objection to the movement of the Earth, the unique existence of the Moon, has been resolved by the discovery of the moons of Jupiter, which would appear like Earth's Moon to any Jovian.